Today’s topic is for anyone who is interested in following a low-carb diet — whether it’s for weight loss or blood sugar or both.

 Your body doesn’t like extremes.
 It likes stability and in the medical world, this is called “homeostasis”.

 Anyway, today I’m going to quickly discuss why “low carb diets” can be bad for your health – both physically AND emotionally.
-This includes people who are diabetic, want to reverse or prevent diabetes or are concerned about heart disease.

 Okay, so why is the extreme “low carb” diet bad for you?